trsong/trsong.github.io/_posts/2020-02-01-DailyQuestionsFeb.md

 **Java Playground:** [https://repl.it/languages/java](https://repl.it/languages/java)

+### Apr 2, 2020 \[Easy\] Height-balanced Binary Tree
+---
+> **Question:** Given a binary tree, determine whether or not it is height-balanced.
+A height-balanced binary tree can be defined as one in which the heights of the two subtrees of any node never differ by more than one.

 ### Apr 1, 2020 \[Easy\] Anagram to Integer
 ---
 > **Question:** You are given a string formed by concatenating several words corresponding to the integers `zero` through `nine` and then anagramming.